Rise & Fall of Unified District Information System for Education (UDISE): The Untold Story (1994 to 2017)

 By and large salary of MIS staff was very low (still a concern) and there is wide variation across states for the same nature of work in view of which many times it was difficult to manage because of the frequent professionals leaving the project.
 Continuation of Project Staff at NIEPA was another major issue that was faced from time to time.
 Immediately, after the death of Prof. Aggarwal, the issue of extension of one of the Consultants cropped up which was declined by the then administration?

-However, a strong case and importance of Consultant continuance were made and presented to the then Joint Director of NIEPA who ignored the file noting and granted an extension to the Consultant who at the later stage was found guilty of favoritism by a vigilance inquiry for granting the extension.
+However, a strong case and importance of Consultant continuance were made and presented to the then Joint Director of NIEPA who ignored the file noting and granted an extension to the Consultant who at the later stage was found guilty of favouritism by a vigilance inquiry for granting the extension.

 The year 2012-13 was a very special year to U-DISE, a landmark year in the history of educational statistics in the Country during which the MHRD had taken twin decisions, namely: